Health care workforce

 • Explore more adaptable and inclusive work schedules

-• Bolster the health care workforce pipeline by expanding education, training, and fellowship opportunities
+• Bolster the health care workforce by expanding education, training, and fellowship opportunities

 Kaiser Permanente Bernard J. Tyson School of Medicine